 Medical Billing Services by State

 Medical billing is federal on paper and state-by-state in practice.
-Every state runs its own Medicaid program with its own filing window — from Texas's 95 days to Ohio's full year — its own prompt-pay statute, its own Blue Cross plan, and its own enrollment portal.
-Our state guides cover the rules that actually decide whether your claims get paid, and we bill for practices in all 50 states from our Philadelphia base.
+Every state runs its own Medicaid program with its own filing window — from New Mexico's 90 days to Ohio's full year — its own prompt-pay statute, its own Blue Cross plan, and its own enrollment portal.
+Our guides cover all 50 states with the rules that actually decide whether your claims get paid, verified against state Medicaid agencies and insurance statutes.
+We bill for practices nationwide from our Philadelphia base.

 Why state rules change your revenue

 Three things vary state to state and each one costs real money when missed.
-Medicaid filing windows range from 90 days (New York) to 12 months (Ohio, Michigan, Florida) — a biller working multi-state claims to a single internal deadline is either leaving margin on the table or losing claims outright.
+Medicaid filing windows range from 90 days (New York, New Mexico, MassHealth) to 12 months (Ohio, Michigan, Florida) — a biller working multi-state claims to a single internal deadline is either leaving margin on the table or losing claims outright.
 Prompt-pay statutes give providers enforceable payment deadlines with interest — 18% annually in Texas and North Carolina — that most practices never invoice.
-And payer landscapes are genuinely local: the "Blue Cross" on the card is a different company with different rules in Philadelphia, Chicago and Detroit.
+And payer landscapes are genuinely local: the "Blue Cross" on the card is a different company with different rules in Philadelphia, Chicago and Detroit, and some states run structures that exist nowhere else — Oregon's Prioritized List, Maryland's all-payer model, Arkansas's private option, Connecticut's no-MCO Medicaid.

 Our team bills to each state's actual rulebook — verified against the state Medicaid agency and insurance statutes, not a generic national cheat sheet.
-Start with our timely filing tool or get a free billing audit benchmarked to your state.
+Read our complete 2026 state regulations guide, start with our timely filing tool or get a free billing audit benchmarked to your state.

 Billing in any state.
 One expert team.